To determine the concentration of carbamazepine in the blood to establish an appropriate dose and maintain a therapeutic level

 I heard there is another test that certain people should have before taking carbamazepine.
 What is it?

-People of Asian descent should get a genetic test before starting therapy with carbamazepine, according to a 2007 U.S. Food and Drug Administration alert.
+According to a 2007 U.S. Food and Drug Administration (FDA) alert and clinical labelling of carbamazepine, people of Asian descent should get a genetic test before starting therapy with carbamazepine.
 The genetic test detects for the presence of the HLA-B*1502 allele.
 People with the HLA-B*1502 allele who begin taking carbamazepine are at a significantly increased risk of developing rare but dangerous or even fatal skin reactions (Stevens-Johnson syndrome or toxic epidermal necrolysis).
 The HLA-B*1502 allele occurs almost exclusively in people with Asian ancestry.
 Those who test positive should avoid treatment with carbamazepine, phenytoin, or fosphophenytoin.
-For more on this type of testing, see the Pharmacogenetics Testing article.
+For more on this type of testing, see the Pharmacogenetics Tests article.